Cameron Sexton: Appointments

 In 2021, Sexton nominated Laurie Cardoza-Moore to the Textbook and Instructional Materials Quality Commission, which oversees curricular materials for Tennessee schools.
 Cardoza-Moore had attracted notoriety for her anti-Islam activism, including her unsuccessful battle in 2010 to block a mosque from being built in Murfreesboro, as well as a textbook review on Cardoza-Moore's website that questioned whether al-Qaeda was responsible for the September 11 terrorist attack.
 Cardoza-Moore's nomination was approved by a 66-26 vote in the state House.

 In 2022, Sexton appointed Chip Saltsman, a prominent Tennessee Republican Party operative and political consultant, to the Tennessee Fish and Wildlife Commission, which oversees the Tennessee Wildlife Resources Agency; Sexton is a major client of Saltsman.

 Redistricting

 In 2022, during the redistricting cycle, Sexton and Tennessee House Republicans maneuvered to split Nashville and Davidson County, a fast-growing region, into multiple congressional districts, making it easier for Republicans to flip a district previously won by Democrats.
 The split broke up the Nashville-based 5th district held by longtime Democratic congressman Jim Cooper, resulting in his decision not to run for reelection.
 Sexton denied accusations of gerrymandering, stating that he believed the new maps would give Nashville more representation in Washington.
 The redrawn 5th district was won by Republican Andy Ogles.
+In May 2026, Sexton led a mid-decade redistricting to eliminate Tennessee's lone Democrat-held congressional seat in Memphis.
+This was done in response to the U.S. Supreme Court case Louisiana v.
+Callais, which held that Louisiana's congressional maps were an unconstitutional racial gerrymander.
+Sexton removed all Democrats from House committees after they protested the new map and accused them of disruption.